scan-my-pc-team/Scan-My-PC/README.md

 # scan-my-pc
-Just a simple powershell script to check your PC's specs It will list your:
+Just a simple PowerShell script to check your PC's specs.
+It will list your:

-* General PC info
+* General PC Info
     * Hostname
     * Serial Number
     * Operating System